 The Spider app lets you control the amp in the same way you would with the LCD screen, but in a much nicer interface.

-The app is well designed and allows you to adjust the settings with sliders from your mobile device when connected to the amp.
+The app is well-designed and allows you to adjust the settings.
+All with sliders from your mobile device when connected to the amp.
 You can access additional amps and effects, as well as edit presets and much more!

 FBV Foot Controllers